Samar-Riaz/Samar-Riaz/README.md

 Currently employed as a **Mobile Developer at YusiTechnologies**, actively shipping multiple Flutter applications in parallel for production.
 Final-year Computer Science student at UET (CGPA: 3.3) with 1+ year of freelance experience spanning mobile, web, backend, and AI/ML domains.
 Delivered production-grade applications across Flutter, MERN, Flask, .NET, and Python.
 Currently leading an AI-powered tourism FYP alongside full-time employment.

-> Comfortable working across the full stack — from UI to backend to model training — and proven at shipping real products for real clients.
+> Comfortable working across the full stack, from UI to backend to model training, and proven at shipping real products for real clients.

 ---